 Change in scope of chapter 7

-The title of chapter 7 has changed from 'Contract manufacturer and analysis' to 'Outsourced activities' in recognition of the fact that there are a number of outsourced (contracted) activities that may have a direct effect on the quality of medicinal product manufactured by a site.
-The previous title of the chapter restricted the extent of GMP controls to only outsourced manufacturing and testing services and thus did not appropriately manage the risk associated with other outsourced activities.
+The title of chapter 7 has changed to 'Outsourced activities' from 'Contract manufacturer and analysis' in recognition of the fact that there are a number of outsourced (contracted) activities that may have a direct effect on the quality of medicinal product manufactured by a site.
+The previous title of the chapter did not allow appropriate management of the risk associated with all outsourced activities as it restricted the extent of GMP controls to only outsourced manufacturing and testing services.

 Examples of outsourced activities that this chapter would now apply to include, but are not limited to: